tthorntone/AdNauseam-Wiki/Dynamic-filtering---examples.md

 I didn't report below the comparative results without a blocker, that would be a lot of noise detracting from the main topic here, but I provide a summary of what would have happened without µBlock with default filter lists.
 (That is with click-to-play enabled for plugins -- it would be much worst without this.)

+I used the <http://raymondhill.net/httpsb/har-parser.html> tool extract the results.

 #### Example 1 -- An article on TechCrunch

 URL: <http://techcrunch.com/2014/10/07/yahoo-lays-off-employees-in-india-reportedly-up-to-2000-affected/>